openaire/guidelines-cris-managers/docs/implementation.rst

 Note that there is no set for services.
 Exactly one Service record, namely the one representing the CRIS, shall be given in the response to an OAI-PMH Identify request.
 For an example please see `openaire_oaipmh_example_Identify.xml <https://github.com/openaire/guidelines-cris-managers/blob/v1.2/samples/openaire_oaipmh_example_Identify.xml>`_.

+Also note that there is no set of **Medium**:s as these are intended solely as embedded entities, not top-level ones.
+For that reason no internal identifiers (the `id` attributes) are supported on **Medium**:s.

 OAI identifiers
 """""""""""""""